-3.6 RS232 control
+3.7 RS232 control

-SmartView can be conveniently controlled by a remote RS232 device.
-This interface is only fitted to SmartView 4 port products as shown in fig. 1.
+AdderView can be controlled by a remote RS232 device.
 To select a channel the data rate of the sending device must be set to 1200 baud, 8 bits, no parity and 1 stop bit.
-No handshaking is used by the SmartView.
+No handshaking is used by the AdderView.
 Simply send the character for the channel which needs to be selected, for example ASCII '1' (hex code 31) will select channel 1, ASCII '2' (hex code 32) will select channel 2 and so on.

-3.7 Cascading SmartViews
+3.8 Cascading AdderViews

-Any number of SmartView switches can be connected together to expand the number of connected computers.
-This can be particularly useful where clusters of computers are located some distance from each other because each unit acts as data booster and can each be up to 30 metres away from the next SmartView.
-The channel can be selected on remote SmartView units using an extension of the HOTKEY control function.
+AdderView switches can be connected together to expand the number of connected computers.
+When cascading AdderViews a power adapter (AVpsu) must be connected to each AdderView.
+AdderViews can be connected in a cascaded tree structure with up to three levels.
+This can be particularly useful where clusters of computers are located some distance from each other because each unit acts as data booster and can each be up to 30 metres away from the next AdderView.
+The channel can be selected on remote AdderView units using an extension of the HOTKEY control function or using the on-screen menu which will store over 300 names.
+The on-screen menu is recommended for selecting computers on cascaded